CSESoc-CompClub/constitution/CONSTITUTION.rst

    #.
 To facilitate culture and team relations within the society; and
    #.
 To maintain a consistent brand image for the Club in line with the Clubs values and identity.

 #.
-The duties of the Vice President (Internals) shall be:
+The duties of the Vice President (Technical) shall be:

    #.
 To supervise events conducted within the University and related Portfolios;
    #.
 To communicate with the Executive before and after any relevant Meetings with the School, to pass on information;